foerstj/sumcol/README.md

 ## Features

 - DS Versions: Both Vanilla and LoA (incl. separate builds for proper balancing)
+  - Maps: creatures from KoE+UP, from LoA, and from Yesterhaven
 - Magic Classes: Both Combat Magic and Nature Magic
 - Creature Types: All sorts of creatures are supported - humanoids, animals, demonic creatures, plants, elementals, robots, and undead.
   Water creatures were omitted because summoning a Shrack or Hydrack on land would be weird.